 Your content must be dynamic.
 Keep adapting and improving it based on the insights gained from measurement.

-Surveys are important at two stages – while setting KPIs as well as measuring results.
+Surveys are important at two stages – while setting KPIs as well as while measuring results.

 Surveying your senior leaders will give you vital insights about the company’s goals from the standpoint of various departments.
 This will help you create a holistic communication strategy and set KPIs accordingly.

 Surveys are also useful for measuring some KPIs that are difficult to assess through technology – usually behavior and impact KPIs.
-An example is measuring changes in employee engagement as a result of internal communication initiatives.
+An example of this could be measuring changes in employee engagement as a result in internal communication initiatives.

 According to a RingCentral Survey, 97% of employees believe that communications has a daily impact on their work.
 The quality of your internal communication has clear financial implications for your organization.
 Therefore, it’s important that you invest time to measure it regularly.